Henry Lawson

 Andrew Barton (Banjo) Patterson

-was born on the 17th of February 1864 at Narrambla near Orange, New South Wales.
-In 1885, Paterson began submitting and having his poetry published
+Banjo Patterson was was born on the 17th of February 1864 at Narrambla near Orange, New South

-in the Sydney edition of The Bulletin under the pseudonym of "The Banjo", the name of a favourite horse.
+under the pseudonym of "The Banjo", the name of a favourite horse.
+Paterson's more notable poems

-Paterson's more notable poems include "Waltzing Matilda", "The Man from Snowy River" and "Clancy of the Overflow".
+include "Waltzing Matilda", "The Man from Snowy River" and "Clancy of the Overflow".

 Dame Mary Gilmore

-was born on the 16th of August 1865 at Mary Vale, Woodhouselee, near Goulburn, New South Wales.
-Mary's passionate desire for
+Dame Mary Gilmore was born on the 16th of August 1865 at Mary Vale, Woodhouselee, near

-social reform gained political momentum in the radical and nationalist ferment of the 1890's.
-Sensitive to the conventions
+radical and nationalist ferment of the 1890's.
+Sensitive to the conventions of the day, Mary guarded her

-of the day, Mary guarded her teaching career during this time by writing under noms de plume, including Em Jaycey, Sister Jaycey
+teaching career during this time by writing under noms de plume, including Em Jaycey, Sister Jaycey

 and Rudione Calvert.
-A highly popular and nationally known writer, in 1937 she became the first person to be appointed Dame
+A highly popular and nationally known writer, in 1937 she became the first person to be

-Commander of the British Empire for contributions to literature.
+appointed Dame Commander of the British Empire for contributions to literature.

-She died on the 3rd of December 1962 (Eureka Day) and, after a state funeral at St Stephen's Presbyterian Church, Macquarie Street, was
+She died on the 3rd of December 1962 (Eureka Day) and, after a state funeral at St Stephen's

-cremated, her ashes being buried in her husband's grave in the Cloncurry cemetery.
+Presbyterian Church, Macquarie Street, was cremated, her ashes being buried in her husband's grave in the